FROM £30,828 PER ANNUM

 The MO is the designated resuscitation team leader in the event of a cardiac arrest at the majority of the facilities in which they operate, and for this reason all doctors are required to obtain and maintain their adult and paediatric resuscitation certificates.
 In addition to this, NES runs annual refresher courses and the hospitals conduct regular scenarios.

-The minimum requirement for an applicant to the MO position is 2 years' post-registration experience, which will include a mixture of medicine and surgery.
+The minimum requirement for an applicant to the MO position is 2 years' post-registration experience, which will include a mixture of medicine and surgery, in addition to holding a Primary Medical Qualification and full registration with the GMC.
 Many hospitals admit paediatric patients, and for this we require doctors working in these facilities to have a minimum of 6 months' exposure to paediatric patients within the last few years.
 Such experience can significantly help a doctor to increase their potential job opportunities.

 NES MOs work a variety of shift and rotation patterns, but never longer than 12 hours on duty in any single shift.
 This type of working pattern offers a good work/life balance, and is also in line with the European Working Time Directive.